-CANDIDATES INTERESTED IN BEING A FELLOW IN THE 2020-2021 ACADEMIC YEAR ARE WELCOME TO APPLY PROVIDED THEY MEET THE ELIGIBILITY REQUIREMENTS, ALONG WITH THE RESPECTIVE APPLICATION DEADLINES LISTED BELOW.
+A DECISION HAS NOT YET BEEN MADE FOR THOSE INTERESTED IN BEING A FELLOW IN THE 2021-2022 ACADEMIC YEAR BUT APPLICATIONS ARE WELCOME PROVIDED THEY MEET THE ELIGIBILITY REQUIREMENTS, ALONG WITH THE RESPECTIVE APPLICATION DEADLINES LISTED BELOW.

 The Resident Fellows Program at IAU is designed for visiting professors on sabbatical leave from their home institutions.
 Fellows can integrate into IAU's existing academic infrastructures in France and Spain which include faculty, facilities, housing, library, and archives.
 Many of the past Fellows worked on books or research projects, as well as collaborated with different IAU professors and students on various projects and learning activities.
 Fellows do not teach at IAU.
 However, in exchange for the fellowship, they are asked to provide one or two guest lectures to IAU students in their area of expertise.
 Faculty interested in teaching should consider IAU's customized/faculty-led opportunities.
 The Resident Fellows Program is available at IAU's Aix-en-Provence, France

 IAU welcomes applications from faculty at participating U.S. partner institutions.
 Partner institutions include colleges and universities with signed memoranda of understanding with IAU.
 IAU will occasionally accept nominations from distinguished faculty from the EU, the Middle East, and North Africa.
 Ultimately the deliberations and

 While at IAU, the Resident Fellow can expect to:

 - Interact and consult with IAU’s experienced faculty

 - Participate in select IAU courses and programs at the discretion of those faculty teaching the courses